luv21/Build-Analysis-Bot-using-ELK-stack/DESIGN.md

 ![Constraint 2](/Images/Constraints2.png)

-3. Delay in letting the users know the status of Build due to the latency induced by ELK Stack (Elasticsearch, Logstash, and Kibana).
+3. Delay in letting the users know the status of Build due to the latency induced by ELK Stack (Elasticsearch, Logstash).

 ## Additional patterns